Timeline: Dell's buyout - a topsy-turvy affair

-Partnering with private equity house Silver Lake and Microsoft Corp (MSFT.O), Michael Dell is offering $13.65 a share to take private the company he founded in a college dorm room in 1984 in what would be the biggest leveraged buyout since the financial crisis.
+Partnering with private equity house Silver Lake and Microsoft Corp, Michael Dell is offering $13.65 a share to take private the company he founded in a college dorm room in 1984 in what would be the biggest leveraged buyout since the financial crisis.

 The vote is expected to be close following disgruntlement among larger shareholders, who say his offer undervalues the company.
 Major shareholder Southeastern Asset Management has teamed up with billionaire investor Carl Icahn to lead a charge against the deal with an offer of their own.

-Sources say that, with the outcome increasingly uncertain, Dell's board might postpone the vote, but no firm decision as been made.
+Sources say that, with the outcome increasingly uncertain, Dell's board might postpone the vote, but no firm decision has been made.

 February 5 - Michael Dell and Silver Lake's buyout offer is announced and a 45-day "go shop" period commences during which a special board committee solicits rival offers.